-The recent growth in the acquisition and generation of data has meant that governments now increasingly realize the value of geospatial information and digital technologies as key strategic assets that lead to valuable and quantifiable results, thus changing the lives of economies and societies around the globe.
-However, it should be emphasized that 'implementing and sustaining' these strategic assets is still relatively novel, and requires leadership to drive change, communicate the value proposition, and to understand the challenges to be overcome.
+The recent growth in the acquisition and generation of data has meant that governments now increasingly realize the value of geospatial information and digital technologies as key strategic assets that lead to valuable and quantifiable results, thus changing economies and societies around the globe.
+However, it should be emphasized that 'implementing and sustaining' these strategic assets is still relatively novel, and requires leadership to drive change, communicate the value proposition, win political and financial investment, and to understand the challenges to be overcome.
 National geospatial champions are crucial to create and maintain the momentum.